 Many workers or retirees who were originally diagnosed with a non-malignant conditions (e.g., asbestosis, pleural plaque, pleural thickening) have since been diagnosed with cancers.
 If you already filed a claim based on a non-malignant condition, but were subsequently diagnosed with cancer, it is extremely important that you contact our office immediately, as you may be eligible for additional compensation.
 Contact Linda McNab at 800-2-DEARIE (800-233-2743), ext.
 124. Linda has over 25 years of experience handling workplace asbestos exposure cases and will be happy to assist you.

 Twice a year, once in the spring and once in the fall, the New York State Court System opens a filing period for submitting cancer cases, specifically Stage III lung cancer or mesothelioma (please note that a lawsuit must be initiated within three years of the date of diagnosis).
 Due to the seriousness of such diseases, the Court takes these cases earlier and quickly rules on them, allowing for a settlement in approximately six months, rather than the years generally required for non-malignancy cases.

 IMPORTANT: Even if you have a long smoking history, you may still be eligible for compensation.

-Our experienced Asbestos legal team and staff are always available to respond to your questions on any aspect of asbestos exposure you, your family members or co-workers may have experienced.
+Our experienced New York personal injury lawyers and staff are always available to respond to your questions on any aspect of asbestos exposure you, your family members, or coworkers may have experienced.